Wednesday, May 16, 2007

 (oh, Lord) of the Dance

 "This is NOT ballroom dancing--if you are here to learn the waltz or foxtrot, you are in the WRONG room..."
-Of course the similarity to the 4-star general pretty much ended with her stern tone of voice and ramrod-straight posture.
+Of course the similarity to the four-star general pretty much ended with her stern tone of voice and ramrod-straight posture.
 I've seen the movie 'Patton' over a dozen times, and this woman in her late sixties with a bright orange beehive standing before us in a flared tulle skirt and 2-inch rhinestone heels looked practically nothing like actor George C. Scott.

 "In this class you will learn Latin Dancing.
 We have a lot of ground to cover in ten weeks and we'll be working hard over the next hour without a break.
 Many of you will wake up tomorrow morning with sore muscles that you never even knew you had."
 Around this time I began to wonder what in the hell I was doing in a high school gymnasium at 8:30 on a weeknight, and what had ever possessed me to enlist for salsa boot camp in the first place.
 I tried to remember if desertion was still punishable by firing squad these days...